sanderdewitte/login-tester/README.md

 # Login Tester

 This script automates login testing using real user passwords by interacting with the `login` command via `expect`.
-It is useful for verifying that password hashes written to `/etc/shadow` (e.g. by Puppet) work as intended.
+It is useful for verifying that password hashes written to `/etc/shadow` work as intended.

 ## 🔧 Requirements